Skip to content

 Annual rent increases usually happen in April.
 We will give you four weeks notice of any increase in charges.

-This increase is in line with the Social Housing Regulators’ standards for social landlords of increasing rents by the September Consumer Price Index (CPI) – which this year was 6.7% – plus 1%.
+A 2.7% increase means the average weekly rent in Islington will increase by £3.69.
+This increase is in line with the Social Housing Regulators’ standards for social landlords of increasing rents by the September Consumer Price Index (CPI) - which this year was 1.7% - plus 1%.

 Your rent pays for the cost of maintaining and managing your home, and we invest every penny back into homes and communities.

-High levels of inflation are making it more expensive for us to deliver services such as repairs and maintenance, and our budgets are tight, but we are prioritising investing in safety and tackling damp and mould.
+Higher costs are making it more expensive for us to deliver services such as repairs and maintenance and investments in your home.
+Our budgets are tight, but we are prioritising investing in safety and tackling damp and mould

 The new charges are shown in your rent charge change letter.

 The total weekly amount charged does not include costs for parking/storage facilities and Housing Benefit entitlement (where applicable).
-The full breakdown of charges will be on your next rent statement which you will receive by the end of March 2024.
+The full breakdown of charges will be on your next statement which you will receive by 7 April 2025.

 Service charges

-From 1 April 2024 the weekly charges are as follows:
+From 7 April 2025 the charges are as follows:

 *Estate services include communal lighting, repairs and grounds maintenance.